 Investors Management Group

 Karlin Conklin is a sought-after expert on value-add multifamily CRE investments.
-She has sourced, capitalized and helped in the repositioning of 7,000 multifamily units raising $350 million in equity from institutional partners, Tenant-In-Common (TIC) investors and high-net-worth individuals.
-Her transactional volume exceeds $1.3 billion.
+She has sourced, capitalized and helped in the repositioning of 7,500 multifamily units, raising $370 million in equity from institutional partners, Tenant-In-Common (TIC) investors and high-net-worth individuals.
+Her transactional volume exceeds $1.4 billion.

 Karlin is Principal and Executive Vice President of Investors Management Group, a privately held real estate firm headquartered in Woodland Hills, Calif.
-She formed IMG Northwest in 2015 focusing on highly specialized multifamily advisory services, currently serving as the Principal and Managing Director.
+IMG has transacted over $1.4 billion nationally in this cycle, with $410 million in multifamily assets (2,500 units) currently under management nationwide.